LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Remix.md

 # Deploying a smart contract with Remix

+On this page, you will learn how to create, deploy and verify a smart contract with the Remix IDE to the **Lisk Sepolia** testnet.

 Remix Online IDE is a powerful toolset for developing, deploying, debugging, and testing Ethereum and EVM-compatible smart contracts.
 It requires no setup and can be accessed directly through the browser under https://remix.ethereum.org/.